low-decarie/Approaches-to-fitting-non-linear-models/Presentation/Approaches to fitting non-linear models.md

   - random factors / mixed effects
   - weighted regressions
   - ...
 Can be done using:
-lme4::nlmer
+- lme4::nlmer
-nlme:nlme
+- nlme:nlme

-Challenge
+Challenges
 ===

-- Simulated logistic growth with non-normal error (more logical, eg. logit?) and use mle to fit the new data
+- Simulated logistic growth with non-normal error and use mle to fit the new data
+- Use mle to fit any of the simulated data sets (Fourier?!)